llampwall/index/README.md

         - websockets are used to update everyone's feeds when any user posts or comments or likes something
         - click images to open large view
         - click videos to pause/mute/download/fullscreen
-        - click user name to go to poster's profile
+        - click user's name to go to their profile
         - click link icon to go to individual post page (link to share this post)

     {messenger}